-Technical analysis covers a variety of techniques that use historical price data to interpret and try to forecast future price movement.
-Fundamental analysis is the process of using political, economic and social factors to interpret the potential impacts these may have on the value of a country’s currency.
+The technical analysis covers a variety of techniques that use historical price data to interpret and try to forecast future price movements.
+Fundamental analysis is the process of using political, economic, and social factors to interpret the potential impacts these may have on the value of a country’s currency.

 Whilst only trading and investing with an amount of money that the trader is prepared to potentially lose, it can also be good practice for a trading strategy to clearly address the potential risk to reward ratio of any potential transaction prior to the trade being opened.
 A minimum risk to reward ratio may in turn be one of the criteria that the trading strategy would need to have to provide a trading signal of any type.

-The use of a Stop Loss, Take Profit order and Trailing Stop are risk management tools that can be utilised to help limit losses whilst locking in potential profits from open trades.
-Stop Loss, Take Profit and Trailing Stop orders can be based on your daily trading targets, a maximum drawdown or trade levels which can be programmed into an Expert Advisor.
+The use of a Stop Loss, Take Profit order and Trailing Stop are risk management tools that can be utilized to help limit losses whilst locking in potential profits from open trades.
+Stop Loss, Take Profit, and Trailing Stop orders can be based on your daily trading targets, a maximum drawdown, or trade levels which can be programmed into an Expert Advisor.

 Some traders may wish to lock in profits once they gained a couple of pips per trade or limit losses to a maximum drawdown percentage of their total capital.
-Other traders may consider price indicators such as moving averages, Fibonacci retracements or pivot points (support or resistance).
-Regardless of the trigger, utilising a Take Profit, Stop Loss or Trailing Stop can make the difference between sound and careless trading.
+Other traders may consider price indicators such as moving averages, Fibonacci retracements, or pivot points (support or resistance).
+Regardless of the trigger, utilizing a Take Profit, Stop Loss, or Trailing Stop can make the difference between sound and careless trading.
 Please click here to learn more about these order types.

 No matter your knowledge or trading experience, all trading strategies should be tested and understood first in a risk-free Demo environment prior to being traded with real money.
 You can register a Demo account today by simply clicking here.